nateassefa/ds2002-project2/README.md

 A local CSV file, created via a python ETL pipeline
 A live public API (OpenWeatherMap)

+## Supported Cities

+This chatbot currently supports the following cities for both historical and current weather queries:

+New York, Los Angeles, Tokyo

+Messages need to include one of these cities to return a valid response.

 ## Public Endpoint
 You can send POST requests to the chatbot at: